vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 If you're familar with NLP, linguistics, or software development, you can help out by suggesting solutions to the following blockers that I'm currently facing.
 - **Cheaper and faster scoring**:
 Is there a cheaper, more scalable way to score sentences than what I've described here?
-To recap, using o1 is effective but slow and expensive.
+To recap, using reasoning models like o1 is effective but slow and expensive.
 Using models other than o1 results in bad quality sentences.
 Using non LLM-powered scoring misses the nuances of what makes a sentence easy or hard to understand.
 - **More intuitive UI**: Users should be able to understand how the app works without reading an entire blog post about it.
 How can we engineer the UI so that it's immediately obvious how to use the app and why it will teach you French?